FARGO

 Ferrofluids

-Ferrofluids are fascinating materials composed of tiny magnetic particles suspended in a liquid.
-These particles are often made of iron or iron oxides and are typically only a few nanometers in size.
-The unique property of ferrofluids lies in their response to magnetic fields.
-When an external magnetic field is applied, the magnetic particles align and create impressive visual effects, ranging from waves to sharp structures.
+Ferrofluids are fascinating materials consisting of tiny magnetic particles suspended in a liquid.
+These particles are often made of iron or iron oxides and typically measure only a few nanometers in size.
+The unique property of ferrofluids is that they respond to magnetic fields.
+When an external magnetic field is applied, the magnetic particles align themselves and create impressive visual effects, ranging from waves to pointed structures.

-The discovery of ferrofluids dates back to the 1960s, when they were originally developed for use in space exploration.
-The idea was to stabilize fluids in gyroscopes used in satellites.
-Since then, their range of applications has expanded significantly.
+The discovery of ferrofluids dates back to the 1960s, when they were originally developed for use in space travel.
+The idea was to stabilize the liquids in gyroscopes used in satellites.
+Since then, the field of application has expanded considerably.
 Today, ferrofluids are used in technology, medicine, and art.

-In technology, ferrofluids are often used in seals and speakers to control vibrations and reduce noise levels.
-In medicine, they could be utilized for targeted drug delivery, concentrating in specific areas of the body in response to magnetic fields.
-This could potentially facilitate the treatment of tumors by delivering medications directly to the affected cells.
+In engineering, ferrofluids are often used in seals and loudspeakers to control vibrations and reduce noise levels.
+In medicine, they could be used in targeted drug delivery by concentrating in specific areas of the body in response to magnetic fields.
+This could potentially facilitate the treatment of tumors by transporting drugs directly to the diseased cells.

-We are looking for you!
+We want you!

 Has FARGO sparked your interest?
 We are always looking for new members!

-Whether you’re just starting your first semester or are already a spaceflight expert, and no matter what you’re studying: We can find an exciting position for everyone in our team.
-All of our projects are organized into subsystems, each responsible for different areas.
-If you already know what you’re interested in, feel free to contact us!
+Whether you are just starting your first semester or are already an aerospace expert, and regardless of what you are studying, we can find an exciting position for everyone in our team.
+All of our projects are organized into subsystems that are responsible for different areas.
+If you already know what you are interested in, please contact us!

-FARGO subsystems
+FARGO Subsystems

-Project lead
+Project Management

-Our all-rounders who keep the project together.
-Here, deadlines are monitored, communication is managed, and team events are organized.
-Experienced club members create the framework for a successful project.
+Our all-rounders who hold the project together.
+They keep an eye on deadlines, manage communication, and organize team events.
+Experienced association members create the framework for a successful project.

 Science